 Risk v.
 Reward Gameplay Direction

-I also worked very closely with the art team throughout development to establish a set of aesthetic principles for loot recognition, like overall brightness or saturation.
+I worked very closely with the art team throughout development to establish a set of aesthetic principles for loot recognition, like overall brightness or saturation.
 When the player steals an item, the UI displays name and weight, but not gold value.
 I wanted players to wager items while in the field, much like a burglar would have to do “on-the-job”.
-I categorized loot into 4 degrees of rarity with assigned colors that our tech artist made into a shader.
-With this in place, players could have a general idea of the worth of an item with respect to its’ weight the moment it was picked up.
+I categorized loot into 4 degrees of rarity with assigned colors that our tech artist made into a shader that highlight the loot with it’s rarity color when hovered over.

 While our initial plan was for an arcade-like repeatable experience, we were requested to have a defined critical path and elements of progression to show for a presentation.
 I was tasked with designing narrative-driven challenge missions that would work in tandem with our core gameplay of burglarizing houses.